YorbenJoosen/Gerbinbot_3000/README.md

 ### G!calculate + equation
 1) Description: Calculates your equation.
 2) Aliases: calc, calculator
+### !react + reaction
+1) Description: Reply with this to a message and the bot will react your reaction with emojis to that message.
 ## Random
 ### G!tutturu
 1) Description: Plays tutturu.